Onlyprakash/Java-Official-Learning/README.md

 # 🚀 KEY FEATURES & CONCEPTS :-

-➤ Class Definition:->   Shows how to create a custom class (Employee) from scratch.
+➤ Class Definition :->   Shows how to create a custom class (Employee) from scratch.

-➤ Attributes (Fields):->   Defines properties of the class, such as id, name, and Salary.
+➤ Attributes (Fields) :->   Defines properties of the class, such as id, name, and Salary.

 ➤ Methods (Behaviors):->   Implements methods like printDetails() and getSalary() to perform actions.

-➤ Object Instantiation:->   The test_class creates two distinct Employee objects, peter and John.
+➤ Object Instantiation :->   The test_class creates two distinct Employee objects, peter and John.

-➤ State & Behavior:->   Demonstrates setting the state (attributes) of each object and then calling its methods.
+➤ State & Behavior :->   Demonstrates setting the state (attributes) of each object and then calling its methods.

 # 🧠 LEARNING OBJECTIVES :-